 Like other sanitizing products, Trichlor’s primary function is to eliminate disease-causing organisms that have a way of turning up in pools and hot tubs, like bacteria, viruses, parasites, and algae.
 Thanks to its high chlorine concentration, its efficiency in this area is virtually unmatched.

 When you place a Trichlor tablet in your pool, it immediately begins dissolving and converting into hydrochloric acid.
-If you retained anything from your 10th-grade chemistry class, you know that hydrochloric acid is highly corrosive.
+If you retained anything from your 10th-grade chemistry class, you know hydrochloric acid is highly corrosive.
 You can imagine what it does to microbes unlucky enough to try to invade your pool.

 Pool owners love the simple, hands-off utility of Trichlor.
 Chlorine tablets are the sanitizer of choice for tons of pool care specialists.